 - Lee Huffman.
 After FINCON21, I was paired up with Lee as a blogging mentor.
 The things he’s learned from his blog and podcast WeTravelThere have given me a nice boost to shortcut the normal trial and error of the learning process.

-And in my local peer group, I have to mention a handful of people who are pros at staying positive in their own lives and/or offering support to me:
+And in my local peer group, I have to mention a handful of people who are pros at staying positive as we celebrate each other’s successes: